1bengardner/tq-website/compendium/forge.md

 ### Modifiers

-Sacrificed equipment with a [modifier prefix](guide#modified-equipment) in its name will provide an additional enhancement based on prefix name, but only if it's the same kind of equipment as forged.
+Sacrificed equipment with a <span class="compendium-link">[modifier prefix](guide#modified-equipment)</span> in its name will provide an additional enhancement based on prefix name, but only if it's the same kind of equipment as forged.

 ## Forms